martinschaer/schaerweb2022/content/articles/vim-first-steps/index.md

 ## First step, option A: Vim in VS Code

-Contrary to the popular belief, learn vim by installing this [VIM extension in VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
+Start learning vim by installing this [VIM extension in VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).

 ## First step, option B

-Install an [neovim](https://neovim.io/), or a preconfigured setup like [LunarVim](https://www.lunarvim.org/) (this is the one I'm currently using).
+Install [neovim](https://neovim.io/), or a preconfigured setup like [LunarVim](https://www.lunarvim.org/) (this is the one I'm currently using).

 {{< youtube X6AR2RMB5tE >}}